The TempWorks Story

 My first programming job

 After college, I couldn’t find a good job until I happened to tell a recruiter that I had programmed computers for my dad.
 The next thing I knew, Sperry Univac was flying me around the world to work on airline operating systems.
 Later I landed a programming contract with a French airline cooperative and went on to form a small consulting company.

-While in Spain consulting for Iberia Airlines, I got fed up with the awkward programming tools on the Univac mainframe.
+While in Spain, I was consulting for Iberia Airlines and got fed up with the awkward programming tools on the Univac mainframe.
 I decided right there to write a diagnostic and training system, Supertrace, that made programmers more productive.
 Spain was a great place to do this because the Spanish are laid back: they drink wine and smoke in their computer rooms!

 I hardly moved out of my chair for three weeks.
 When I completed Supertrace version 1.0 and showed it to Iberia, they were impressed enough to let me keep the rights to it, as long as I added a few additional features.
 With that, Supertrace went from a quick hack to a marketable product.

 I was very excited about Supertrace.
-The Spanish really liked it, and I wanted everyone else to like it, too.
+The Spaniards really liked it, and I wanted everyone else to like it, too.
 For months I drove everyone I knew nuts with attempts to sell it.

 After a year I realized three dark truths.
 First, I had no clue about how to sell software.
 Second, powerful figures within Univac were blocking my potential sales because they wanted customers to wait for their competing product.
 And third, I was running out of money very quickly.